inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 I see that layout is responsive, and page looks good in different devices and sizes.
 I verify that the API requests are being sent correctly and that the time displayed is accurate according to Moscow's timezone.

+## Unit tests

+#### Description

+1. Test status code.
+It must be `200`.
+2. Test time format and correct.
+It must be `%Y.%m.%d %H:%M:%S`.
+3. Test that `/` returns the html page.

+#### Best practices

+1. Each test should be independent and not rely on others.
+This ensures accurate test results.
+2. Use mocks, stubs or variables to isolate external dependencies, such as APIs or databases, to simulate their behavior.
+3. Aim for good code coverage with tests.